usavictor210/ngplusplusrespecced/README.md

 ngplusplus-testing - NG++ Respecced TESTING

 THIS IS THE TESTING VERSION, NOTHING IS PERMANENT.
-STUFF WILL BREAK!
+STUFF WILL BREAK (perhaps way too often)!

 read the changelog for very important update information!